This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be able to breastfeed if you have breast implants.
 It depends on the type of implants, the placement of the implants, and the way the surgery was done.
 You may worry that chemicals in your breast implants will mix with breast milk.
 Some breast implants are filled with saline water.
 Healthcare providers see no harmful effect if saline water mixes with breast milk.
 Some breast implants contain a chemical called silicone.
 Some healthcare providers say it is okay to breastfeed if you have silicone implants.
-Tell your healthcare provider if you have silicone implants and ask him if you should breastfeed.
+Tell your healthcare provider if you have silicone implants and ask him or her if you should breastfeed.

 Contact your healthcare provider if:

 - Your milk has not come in within 5 days of giving birth.